Flying nonstop across the Eurasian landmass had great appeal at the time although airfares at that time were still awfully steep.

 ‘We saved them from becoming yet another domino to fall to the Soviet camp.
 I would never trust forces that include the Communist Party as partners.
 I wouldn’t trust their fellow travellers further than I can throw them.
 They have to be dealt with firmly.
 The natives were very restless before the Shah restored order, ruling more firmly.’

-‘It was your Company’s planners who stirred up considerable unrest in Iran, giving Iranians the supposed clear choice between instability and supporting the Peacock Throne.
+‘It was your Company’s planners who stirred up considerable unrest in Iran, giving Iranians the supposed clear choice between instability and enabling the Peacock Throne.
 The move to oust the prime minister only gained substantial popular support this underhand way.’

 ‘They should thank us for boosting whatever support we have given, especially in the area of health.
 The peasants are full of disease, you know.
 Thanks to our aid the Shah’s health corps is eradicating malaria in the countryside, The peasants won’t be grateful of course but the least we can do for them is to help them combat it.’